19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Items/Known Equipment/Weapons.md

 - #TwoHanded means that you must use 2 hands to wield the weapon.
 	- When you succeed on an attack [Check](../../Game%20Structure/Check.md), roll two damage dice and use the higher result.
 		- The heavy weight of these weapons decreases the variability of their damage.
+		- The cost of an additional [Item Slot](../../Player%20Character%20Components/Derived%20Statistics/Item%20Slots.md) needs more reward than 1 damage EV.
 	- Weapons are assumed to be one handed unless specified.
 - #Thrown means that you can throw the weapon to make a ranged attack with [Strength](../../Player%20Character%20Components/Chosen%20Statistics/Strength.md).
 - #ExpertiseX means that you attack with [Disadvantage](../../Dice%20Rolls/Disadvantage.md) unless you have X [Dexterity](../../Player%20Character%20Components/Chosen%20Statistics/Dexterity.md).